JasonKleinert/historical-aerials/README.md

 Copy `server/config/production.sample.json` to `server/config/production.json` and fill in config values.

-`gulp watch` in one terminal to watch and dist source files
+`gulp dev` in one terminal to watch and dist source files

 `npm start` in another terminal to run the app